Universal Soldier: The Return

 Universal Soldier: The Return is a 1999 American science fiction action film, directed by Mic Rodgers, and written by William Malone and John Fasano.
 It stars Jean-Claude Van Damme, reprising his role as Luc Deveraux, and also features Michael Jai White, Kiana Tom, Daniel von Bargen and Bill Goldberg.
 It is the fourth in the Universal Soldier film series.

 The film was theatrically released in the United States on August 20, 1999.
 It received negative reviews from critics, and grossed $11 million.
-A fifth film the series, Universal Soldier: Regeneration, was released in 2009.
+A fifth film in the series, Universal Soldier: Regeneration, was released in 2009.

 Plot

 At least 15 years after Andrew Scott's death, (Note: As depicted in Universal Soldier (1992).) former UniSol Luc Deveraux has been reverted to normal via genetic procedures.
 He currently works as a technical expert for the U.S. government with his new partner Maggie, who has been through countless hours of combat training with him.
 They worked to refine and perfect the UniSol Program in an effort to make a new, stronger breed of soldiers that are more sophisticated and intelligent to reduce the use of normal, human soldiers in the battlefield.
 All of the new UniSols, known as UniSols 2500, which are faster and stronger than the original UniSols, are connected via neural implants through a sentient artificially intelligent computer system called S.E.T.H.
 (Self-Evolving Thought Helix).

 When S.E.T.H. discovers that the UniSol Program is scheduled to be shut down because of budget cuts, he finds this to be a disgrace and decides to take action by formulating a plot to overthrow mankind and take over the world with his own massive army of UniSols.
 The next day, S.E.T.H. unleashes a platoon of UniSols, led by the musclebound Romeo, in a hostile takeover of the UniSol building, resulting in the deaths of many occupants, including Dr. Dylan Cotner, who was responsible for reverting Luc back to normal.
 As such, Luc, Maggie, and the others are forced to evacuate.
 With the help of a rogue cyberpunk named Squid, S.E.T.H. is able to put himself into a UniSol body superior to the others.
 In the meantime, Maggie noticed that Luc's daughter Hillary Deveraux has suffered brain swelling after almost being attacked by Romeo, and Maggie takes her to the local hospital.

 Luc attempts to find a way to shut down S.E.T.H. with help from ambitious reporter Erin Young, whose cameraman died in the massacre.
 General Radford wants to take extreme measures to stop S.E.T.H. by sending in troops, but most of the troops (alongside a TV reporter and her crew) were massacred by four UniSols; even when Luc briefly tried to lead a team of United States Army Rangers commanded by Captain Blackburn and Sergeant Morrow, most of the Rangers (including Blackburn and Morrow) are killed when a UniSol sentry sees them sneaking into the building.